/*

 <<set $badchoices to $badchoices + 1>>

 You fly the approach clean.
-The Cirrus trims nicely for it, but the airspeed is higher than the approach was designed around; at DA you're high-energy, which means the transition to landing is going to require either a long float or an aggressive deceleration.
+The Cirrus trims nicely for it, but the airspeed is higher than the approach was designed around; at minimums you will be high-energy, and the transition to landing will demand either a long float or an aggressive deceleration.

 Jamal is leaning forward to see out the front.